Global homotopy theory via partially lax limits: From topological/model categories to infty -categories

 We note that if the model category $\mathcal{M}$ is cofibrantly generated and the underlying category is locally presentable, then $\mathcal{M}[W^{-1}]$ is a presentable $\infty$-category, see \cite{HA}*{Proposition 1.3.4.22}.
 Also we note that any Quillen adjunction of model categories $F \colon \mathcal{M}_0 \rightleftarrows\mathcal{M}_1\cocolon G$ induces an adjunction of underlying $\infty$-categories $F \colon \mathcal{M}_0[W_0^{-1}] \rightleftarrows \mathcal{M}_1[W_1^{-1}]\cocolon G$ by~\cite{Hinich}*{Proposition 1.5.1}.

 Next we may consider symmetric monoidal model categories.
-By ~\cite{HA}*{Proposition 4.1.7.6}, if $\mathcal{M}$ is a symmetric monoidal model category then the $\infty$-category $\mathcal{M}[W^{-1}]$ is canonically symmetric monoidal, and if $F$ is a symmetric monoidal left Quillen functor then $F$ is canonically a symmetric monoidal functor.
+By ~\cite{HA}*{Proposition 4.1.7.6}, if $\mathcal{M}$ is a symmetric monoidal model category then the $\infty$-category $\mathcal{M}[W^{-1}]$ admits a symmetric monoidal structure such that the localization functor $\CM^c\rightarrow \CM[W^{-1}]$ is strong monoidal, and if $F$ is a symmetric monoidal left Quillen functor then $F$ is again symmetric monoidal.

 Once again we obtain a different construction of the symmetric monoidal $\infty$-category $\mathcal{M}[W^{-1}]$ when $\mathcal{M}$ is topological.
 Namely one can first restrict to bifibrant objects and then form the topological coloured operad $N^{\otimes}(\mathcal{M})$ with colors $X\in \mathcal{M}^{\circ}$ and multi-morphism spaces This then gives an $\infty$-operad by Lemma \ref{ORG_operad}.
 By \cite{HA}*{Proposition 4.1.7.10} this is in fact a symmetric monoidal $\infty$-category whose underlying $\infty$-category is equivalent to $\mathcal{M}[W^{-1}]$.
-Furthermore, by \cite{HA}*{Corollary 4.1.7.16}, these two methods of obtaining a symmetric monoidal structure on $\mathcal{M}[W^{-1}]$ are canonically equivalent.
+Furthermore, by \cite{HA}*{Corollary 4.1.7.16}, these two methods of obtaining a symmetric monoidal structure on $\mathcal{M}[W^{-1}]$ are equivalent.